cloudfoundry/cf-mysql-release/docs/persistent_disk.md

 1. ssh into all nodes and use monit to stop the MariaDB process.
   <pre class="terminal">
-  $ sudo monit stop mariadb_ctrl-executable
+  $ sudo monit stop mariadb_ctrl
   </pre>
 - For each node with detached or lost disk:
   - Follow the instructions above for [When all nodes are still in the primary component](#cluster-intact) to reattach or recreating the disk.
   - If the disk for Node 0 has been recreated, the MariaDB process will bootstrap and write its state.txt file to persistent disk.
 All future attempts to restart this node will cause the node to JOIN rather than BOOTSTRAP.
-  - ssh into the node and wait for `watch monit status` to show that the `mariadb_ctrl-executable` process is `running`
+  - ssh into the node and wait for `watch monit status` to show that the `mariadb_ctrl` process is `running`
-  - Once the process is running, stop it with `sudo monit stop mariadb_ctrl-executable`
+  - Once the process is running, stop it with `sudo monit stop mariadb_ctrl`
 - Choose the node with the data you want to restart your cluster with.
 We will call this the BOOTSTRAP node. ssh into the BOOTSTRAP node and start it in bootstrap mode manually.
   <pre class="terminal">